Rainicy/survival/README.md

 * Poisson Log-Linear model

-The package implements the Cox PH for both linear and non-linear models described in the papper, especially in the Supplementary Information part.
+The package implements the Cox PH for both linear and non-linear models described in the paper, especially in the Supplementary Information part.

 [**The impact of long-term PM2.5 exposure on specific causes of death: exposure-response curves and effect modification among 53 million U.S. Medicare beneficiaries**](https://link.springer.com/article/10.1186/s12940-020-00575-0)

-Bingyu Wang, Ki-Do Eum, Fatemeh Kazemiparkouhi, Cheng Li, Justin Manjourides, Virgil Pavlu & Helen Suh Environ Health (2020)
+Bingyu Wang, Ki-Do Eum, Fatemeh Kazemiparkouhi, Cheng Li, Justin Manjourides, Virgil Pavlu & Helen Suh

+_Environ Health (2020)_

 #### To cite this article
 ```